Wheeled-sneaker maker Heelys sells itself to private equity firm

-(Reuters) - Heelys Inc HLYS.O, the maker of children’s sneakers with wheels in them, is selling itself to a private equity firm, Evergreen Group Ventures, after suffering years of fading sales and a sliding share price.
+Oct 23 (Reuters) - Heelys Inc, the maker of children’s sneakers with wheels in them, is selling itself to a private equity firm, Evergreen Group Ventures, after suffering years of fading sales and a sliding share price.

 The value of Heelys, once worth more than $1 billion as children flocked to its shoes, had faded to a market value of just over $50 million at Monday’s close on the Nasdaq, Thomson Reuters data showed.